Quinoa Apple Salad brings together crisp fruit, nutty quinoa, and a tangy vinaigrette for the ultimate fall-inspired bite.

 Instructions

-• FRUIT: Chop or thinly slice the apple and pear.
+• Chop or thinly slice the apple and pear.
 Toss both fruits with lemon juice to keep from browning too quickly.
 Add to the spinach and quinoa.

-• FINISHING SALAD: Sprinkle the pistachios and dried cranberries into the salad.
+• Sprinkle pistachios and dried cranberries into the salad.
+This salad doesn’t sit well with the dressing, so only dress what will be enjoyed the same day.
 Drizzle with dressing (add to preference; store any leftover dressing in the fridge for up to 1 week).
 Gently toss to combine and enjoy.

 Recipe Notes